awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-lex.rst

 Add permission to use the microphone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To add permission to use the microphone to enable users to speak to Amazon Lex through your app, open your project's Info.plist file using :guilabel:`Right-click > Open As > Source Code`, and then add the following entry.
+To add permission to use the microphone to enable users to speak to Amazon Lex through your app, open your project's :file:`Info.plist` file using :guilabel:`Right-click > Open As > Source Code`, and then add the following entry.

     .. code-block:: xml